jlevy/og-equity-compensation/README.md

 ### RSUs

 🚧 Begin with a transition from the last section.
 What is the relationship of RSUs to the surrounding sections and to the chapter as a whole?
 Are they types of ESOs?
-How is a "unit" also an "agreement"?
+How is a “unit” also an “agreement”?
 Are they the most common type of equity, as would logically be understood by presumed opposition to the section that follows?
 Additional thought here that Equity Compensation Details is too broad a chapter heading.
 There needs to be a clear relationship between each of these subsections, represented both by the chapter heading and in transitions between subsections.
 And again, because (Rachel has) listed this question elsewhere, why are RSUs separate from stock options and stock awards and ISOs and NSOs?
 Should these all be described together in a single chapter?

 🄳 [**Restricted stock units**](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) (**RSUs**)
 refer to an agreement by the company to issue you shares of stock or the cash value of